Cloud Platforms, CentOS 7, and Ghost

 Run images docker run [arguments] [image]

-List containers docker container ls
+List containers docker container ls or docker ps

 Restart container docker restart [container-id]